Being in Contempt of Court in Family Law Matters

-Being in contempt of court: can sound frightening.
-But if you are faced with a parent who refuses to comply with an existing court order, it can also sound like a useful tool.
-In Missouri, a civil contempt order is one way that judges can enforce child support and child custody orders.
+Being held in contempt of court can sound frightening.
+But if you are faced with a parent who refuses to comply with an existing court order, contempt may also be an important enforcement tool.
+In family law, civil contempt orders are one way judges can ensure compliance with child support, child custody, and visitation orders.

-These orders come with serious consequences.
-In certain circumstances, parents who owe back child support can be found to be in contempt of court.
-If they are, they can be sent to jail until they pay off their child support arrears.
+These orders can carry significant consequences.
+In certain circumstances, parents who owe back child support may be found in contempt of court.
+If that happens, a judge may order jail time until the parent pays the overdue child support—known as arrears—or takes steps toward compliance.

-At Stange Law Firm, PC, we represent parents in enforcement proceedings related to unpaid child support or denial of visitation.
-Our clients and the people they take action against often face being held in contempt as a very real possibility.
+At Stange Law Firm, PC, we represent parents in enforcement proceedings involving unpaid child support, denial of visitation, and other violations of family court orders.
+For many of our clients—and for the parties they take action against—the possibility of a contempt finding is very real.

 Talk With a Lawyer About Contempt

-The law on civil contempt is complex.
-It is recommended that you talk with an experienced attorney rather than handle matters on your own.
-At Stange Law Firm, PC, we are dedicated to working closely with our clients on family law matters.
+Civil contempt law is nuanced and can be difficult to navigate without legal guidance.
+It is strongly recommended that you speak with an experienced family law attorney rather than attempt to handle these matters on your own.
+At Stange Law Firm, PC, we work closely with clients through every step of the enforcement process.

 Defenses to Contempt of Court